Somatic Plasticity for Discriminating Self from Non-Self

-How does the immune system distinguish friend vs. foe?
+How does the immune system distinguish friend from foe?
 The thymus gives rise to T cells that harbor specificities to virtually any pathogen; however, this stochastic process also generates specificities for self.
 To purge self-reactive clones from the repertoire, epithelial cells of the thymic medulla express nearly the entire coding genome to mirror the peripheral ‘self’ and display tissue-specific antigens (e.g. insulin) to prevent autoimmunity (e.g. diabetes).
 The Koh Lab strives to identify the determinants and developmental cues that program this somatic plasticity, to leverage the mechanisms for cancer immunotherapy and treatment of autoimmune diseases.

 Acquisition of T Cell Effector Plasticity and Leukemogenesis